kishaningithub/kishaningithub.github.io/content/blog/breaking-rust-strings.md

 The worse part is this is a run time error and the back trace does not even give the exact line number. 😓

+The above was a simple 3 liner consider the same happening in a bigger project and say that the string slice is extracted from a JSON REST response which gave you chinese where you were expecting ASCII and you cant know which line this error occured.
+What will you do?
+Will you ditch slices altogether in rust?
+I leave it to you...

 # Why did this happen

 The error message says 'byte index 1 is not a char boundary; it is inside '可' (bytes 0..3) of '可通過每頁左上角的連結隨時調整'.
 In rust the strings indices are actually byte indices and a that a single charecter can occupy multiple bytes.
 In this case the charecter 可 requires 3 bytes to for storage.
 So, when you are creating a string slice its up you to make sure the start and end byte index are actually char indexes 😄.
 Good luck with that! 😄